ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

-3. Run a job that uses the `writerpick` job definition.
+3. Run a job that uses the `writerpick` job.

     ```
-    ibmcloud ce job run -n writerpick1 --jd writerpick
+    ibmcloud ce jobrun submit --name writerpick1 --job writerpick
     ```
     {: pre}

-4. Display the job logs of the `writerpick1` job.
-Because the `writerpick` job definition was updated to reference specific keys in the `mydatabasesec-writer` secret and to reference the full `mydatabasesec` secret, the reference to the `username` and `password` keys in the `mydatabasesec-writer` secret overrides the reference to the full secret.
+4. Display the logs of a running instance of the `writerpick1` jobrun.
+You can use the `jobrun get --name writerpick1` command to display details of this jobrun including the instances of the jobrun.
+Because the `writerpick` job updated to reference specific keys in the `mydatabasesec-writer` secret and to reference the full `mydatabasesec` secret, the reference to the `username` and `password` keys in the `mydatabasesec-writer` secret overrides the reference to the full secret.
 Secret values are added to the environment decoded.

     ```
-    ibmcloud ce job logs -n writerpick1
+    ibmcloud ce jobrun logs --instance writerpick1-0-0
     ```
     {: pre}

     **Example output**

     ```
-    Command 'job logs' performed successfully.
+    Logging job run instance 'writerpick1-0-0'...
     ...

     username=writer